-Some examples of harassment are:
+Some examples of harassment include

-- Someone calls you all the time
+- Someone calling you all the time

 Debt collectors can behave in harassing ways as well.
 They might call or send letters incessantly and refuse to leave you alone.
 Any harassing behavior is illegal.

-Use a cease and desist notice if you want to issue a formal warning to someone to stop doing what they're doing.
+Use a cease and desist notice if you want to issue a formal warning for someone to stop doing what they're doing.
 This includes using your property, harassing you, or illegally using your trademarks.

-Usually, but not always, a cease and desist is the first formal step following an informal notification.
+Many times, a cease and desist is the first formal step following an informal notification.
 Many people first informally ask the infringer to stop what they're doing.
 If they don't, a cease and desist is the next step.
 It adds a weight of formality to your request.
 It can also serve as a step to begin further legal processes, if necessary.

 A compelling reason to use a cease and desist is that it is much faster than beginning formal legal proceedings.
 It also often stops the offending behavior without the need to take it any further.